Care by skin condition, why important?

 What sensitive skin really needs right now

-The first impulse, of course, is to extinguish the blaze burning on your irritated skin.
+The first impulse, of course, is to put out the fire blazing on your irritated skin.
 Radical action is often taken here with a lot of heavy maintenance.
 But what about extinguishing a fire?
 If you use the wrong liquid, the flames will shoot up.
 In the same way, unsuitable care products can also fuel your problem.
 A minimum program is the order of the day here.

-If the problem is severe, a hard cure will help, see our instructions.
+In the case of a strong development, a hard cure helps, see our instructions.
 It gives your skin time to recover.
 Then switch to a care routine that doesn't overstrain your skin.
 The aim is to provide them with good moisture and lipids for an intact skin barrier.
 Many of our customers have had very good experiences with the Rosskur, even if it was difficult to convince them at first.
 Because for many, the idea of not being able to apply lotion to the face after cleaning is absolutely unimaginable.
 It is easy to forget that the face is not tight because the skin is made that way, but that something is wrong with the cleaning or the products used.
 You can find out more about this in the article Tension from the cream tube: How emulsifiers dry out your skin.

 Recommended for sensitive skin

-- Be natural: avoid makeup (as often as possible) and let your skin breathe.
+- Be natural: avoid makeup (as much as possible) and let your skin breathe.

 - Natural oils with high skin compatibility provide material for a healthy lipid layer.